Rockets vs Thunder Prediction — AI Finds CAN'T MISS NBA Lines & Props (Oct 21)

 Houston vs Oklahoma City Prop Picks (AI)

-Remi is pouring through loads of data on each team.
-In fact, anytime the Rockets and Thunder play there’s always several intriguing trends to key in on.
-Not to mention games played at Paycom Center in Oct can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through mountains of stats on each team.
+In fact, anytime the Rockets and Thunder play there’s always several intriguing angles to key in on.
+Not to mention games played at Paycom Center in Oct rarely follow normal, predictable patterns.

 Houston vs Oklahoma City Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over millions of data from every angle between the Rockets and Thunder and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every simulation between the Rockets and Thunder and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-The Algorithm has been most fixated on the growing weight human bettors tend to put on Houston’s strength factors between a Rockets team going up against a possibly healthy Thunder team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most focused on the growing emphasis emotional bettors tend to put on Oklahoma City’s strength factors between a Rockets team going up against a possibly rested Thunder team.
+We’ve found the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.